• Skip to primary navigation

 Instructions

-• BEFORE BAKING: Turn the oven on to 340°F (170 °C).
-Grease a baking tray with butter and dust with finely sifted breadcrumbs or flour.
+• BEFORE BAKING: Turn the oven on to 350 °F. Grease a baking dish with 1 Tablespoon butter and dust with 2 Tablespoons sifted breadcrumbs or flour..

-• Sift the flour and baking powder into a bowl.
-Add lukewarm milk, oil, and sugar.
-Crack the whole eggs into the bowl.
-Using a handheld electric mixer, beat until you have batter that is ready to pour.
+• Combine 3 cups all-purpose flour and 2 teaspoons baking powder in a bowl.
+Add 1 cup lukewarm milk, ½ cup sunflower oil, and 1 cup granulated sugar.
+Crack 3 eggs into the bowl.
+Using a handheld electric mixer, beat the mixture until you have a smooth, pourable batter.

-• Pour the batter onto the prepared baking sheet and smooth the surface with a spatula.
+• Pour the batter onto the prepared baking dish and smooth the surface with a spatula.

-• Now top the batter with halved plums (cut side up).
-Finely dust the plums with cinnamon and ground poppy seeds.
+• Now, top the batter with 1 ½ pounds fresh plums, placing them cut side up.
+Lightly dust the plums with ½ teaspoon ground cinnamon and 3 Tablespoons ground poppy seed.

-• In a bowl, combine butter, flour, and sugar to make the streusel.
+• In a bowl, combine ¾ stick unsalted butter, ¾ cup all-purpose flour, and ½ cup granulated sugar to make the streusel topping.
 Spread the crumbles over the cake.

-• Place the cake in your preheated oven.
-It will be ready in about 45 minutes.
+• Place the cake in the preheated oven and bake for 45 minutes.

 Notes

-• SERVING: Take the baked cake out of the oven and let it cool.
-Cut into approximately 3x3 inches (8x8 cm) slices and serve on a dessert plate.
+• SERVING: Remove the baked cake from the oven and allow to cool.
+Cut into approximately 3x3 inch (8x8 cm) slices and serve on a dessert plate.

 • I grind my poppy seeds in an electric coffee grinder in just the amount I need.
 That way, I always have fresh poppy seeds on hand.

-• Europeans bake classic cakes on a rectangular baking sheet.
-The finished cake is then cut into slices.
-For this plum cake, I used a rectangular baking pan of 17x12 inches (42 x 30 cm).
+• Europeans typically bake classic cakes on a rectangular baking sheet, and the finished cake is then cut into slices.
+For this plum cake, I used a rectangular baking pan measuring 17x12 inches (42x30 cm).

 Calories: 279kcal | Carbohydrates: 41g | Protein: 4g | Fat: 12g | Saturated Fat: 3g | Polyunsaturated Fat: 2g | Monounsaturated Fat: 5g | Trans Fat: 0.2g | Cholesterol: 37mg | Sodium: 52mg | Potassium: 135mg | Fiber: 2g | Sugar: 22g | Vitamin A: 335IU | Vitamin C: 4mg | Calcium: 64mg | Iron: 1mg